 Overview of the Pharmacy Plan: Peak Health provides the medical pharmacy benefit for each of our members.
-To provide expertise and timely management of pharmacologic utilization review, Peak Health is partnered with the Rational Drug Therapy Program (RDTP).
-RDTP is a part of the West Virginia University School of Pharmacy and utilizes the same medical necessity standards as the utilization management team at Peak Health.
-Our pharmacist at Peak Health acts as our key pharmacy-strategist to maintain policies and procedures and to develop future opportunities for innovation and ongoing advancement.
+Drugs covered under the medical pharmacy benefit are typically administered and obtained at the healthcare provider's office.
+The Peak Health utilization management team provides expertise and timely management of pharmacologic utilization review.
+Our pharmacists at Peak Health act as key pharmacy-strategists to maintain policies and procedures and to develop future opportunities for innovation and ongoing advancement.
 A strict cadence is maintained for review of pharmacologics that require prior authorization.
 The requirements for medical necessity are approved by the Pharmacy and Therapeutics Committee as well as our Clinical Quality Governance Committee.